OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/nonlinear_block_gs.rst

 **maxiter**

-  This lets you specify the maximum number of Gauss Seidel iterations to apply.
+  `maxiter` lets you specify the maximum number of Gauss-Seidel iterations to apply.
 In this example, we cut it back from the default (10) to 2 so that it terminates a few iterations earlier and doesn't reach the specified absolute or relative tolerance.